- Race Information

 - Susan G. Komen is the boldest community fueling the best science and making the biggest impact in the fight against breast cancer.

-- Since 1982, Komen has awarded over $17 million in research grants in Minnesota to: Mayo Clinic and Foundation, University of Minnesota at Duluth and University of Minnesota at Twin Cities.
+- Since 1998, Komen has awarded over $17.1 million in research grants in Minnesota to Mayo Clinic and Foundation, University of Minnesota at Duluth and University of Minnesota at Twin Cities.

 - Komen Minnesota invested more than $1 million in their local communities last year for early detection and treatment of breast cancer, breast health education and outreach.
-Nationwide, Komen Affiliates invested a total of approx. $130 million in their local communities.
+Nationwide, Komen Affiliates invested more than $70 million in their local communities.

 - Last year, Komen Minnesota helped provide: breast health education to 33,718 women and men; 3,500 screening mammograms and clinical breast exams; financial assistance to 4,415 women and men; complimentary therapies and emotional support to 826 women and men.